Skip to main content

 How do I convert Atmospheres to Bar?

-A non-SI unit of pressure defined as 101,325 pascals exactly, corresponding to standard sea-level atmospheric pressure.
+A non-SI unit of pressure defined as exactly 101,325 pascals, corresponding to the standard sea-level atmospheric pressure as adopted by ISO 2533 and the BIPM SI Brochure.
 To convert Atmospheres to Bar, multiply by 1.01325.
 For example, 25 atm equals 25.3313 bar.

 How many Bar are in 1 Atmosphere?